To attract your best prospects, you need to stay top of mind. For that, nothing beats digital marketing with retargeting and remarketing.

 - You want to add much more content to your ad, and not just a headline and product photos.
 This may include additional information about your product features, upselling a product, or adding offers and coupons.
 Emails are a better way to convey this information.

 - You run an ecommerce business and want to remind customers of their abandoned cart purchase.
+These can supplement platform automations for checkout.
+For example, if you run a Shopify store, you can use Shopify abandoned cart tools to solve your cart abandonment problems.

 Let's say you sell online courses, like health coach Lauren Bongiorno.
 Lauren offers various free downloads on health and wellness on her website, which helps her build her email list.